-Because students receive a final IE grade averaged of scores from their IE Core, IE Active Listening, and IE Writing sections, each instructor must provide a precise numerical score rather than a letter grade for each student.
+Because students receive a final IE grade averaged of scores from their IE Core, IE Active Listening, and IE Writing sections, each instructor must provide a precise numerical score for each student.
 For example, you should assign a score of 73% rather than rounding the Fig to 70%.